2ndQuadrant/pglogical/README.md

 particular are discussed above.
 There are also some limitations that apply to `pglogical_output`, and to Pg's logical decoding in general.

-(TODO: move much of this to the main logical decoding docs)

 Notably:

 ## Doesn't replicate DDL